equinor/TimeSeriesAnalysis/articles/processsimulator.md

 The intention is that the ``ProcessSimualtor`` class should be able to simulate any well-formulated combination of models that implement the ``ISimulateableModel`` (such as ``PIDModel`` and ``DefaultProcessModel``.)

-Before simulation the models must be connected using ``ProcessSimulator.ConnectModels()`` and input signals need to be added using ``ProcessSimulator.AddSignal()``.
+Connections can be done using
+- ``ConnectSignal`` connects a signal to a model
+- ``ConnectModels``: connects an output of one model to an input of another model
+- ``ConnectModelToOutput``: connects an output of model model to the *output*(additive) of another model

+External signals are defined using
+ - ``AddSignal``: defines a new external signal that is to be included in the simulation

 Once all connections and signals are defined, the model combination is then simulated by ``ProcessSimulator.Simulate()``.

 The entire simulated dataset is presented after simulation as an object of the ``TimeSeriesDataSet`` class.

 ## Internal workings